cgat-developers/ruffus/doc/html/_sources/Design.txt

 Alternatives
 ============
-Often, tools used to build executables can be used to manage computational pipelines.
+Tools used to build executables can be used to manage computational pipelines.
 These include

         * GNU make